AloisSeckar/nuxt-neon/README.md

 - **values** - list of values to be inserted
 - **columns** - _optional_ definition of columns for values
   - if used, `columns.length` must match `values.length`

+Returns `'OK'` if query was successfully executed or returned erorr message.

 Inputs are being sanitized before applied to database.